ImaneBenHassine/Apache-Spark/README.md

         private val log_appli : Logger =LogManager.getLogger("Logger_Console")

- And we add logging message on one of our functions as shwon below
+ And we add logging message on one of our functions as shown below

            /* my first function  */
        def count_leng(text: String) : Int = {